Amacado/sis-handball-sdk/README.md

 - Then select the desired Query.

-## Installation of the QuerySIS Module in Account
+## Installation of the QuerySIS Module in Contao

 #### Copy files:
 Inside in **/System/modules**